drjaydenm/jaydenm-com-site/content/blog/migrate-dotnet-framework-to-core-part1/index.md

 # Posts in the series

-I'm planning on making this a three part series as I found most tasks fit into one of these buckets:
+I'm planning on making this a two part series as I found most tasks fit into one of these buckets:

 1. Planning & Pre-migration
-1. Migrating
-1. Modernising
+1. Migrating & Modernising

-Keep on reading for more detail on why I've split it up this way.
+Keep on reading for more detail on why I've split it up into these 4 phases.

 # Why migrate from .NET Framework to .NET Core